 Protecting and Improving Global Public Health: Strengthening and Sustaining Public Health Systems in Ghana

-This funding opportunity provides financial support to a wide range of organizations to strengthen Ghana's public health systems and enhance its ability to respond to infectious disease threats.
+This funding opportunity provides financial support to a wide range of organizations, including governments, nonprofits, and educational institutions, to strengthen public health systems in Ghana and improve their ability to respond to infectious disease threats.

 Award Range